3191110276/intro-to-kubernetes/11_Secrets/README.md

 We can now apply this Secret to our existing Deployment.

+- Make sure that the application from the previous chapter is running
 - Apply Secret to Deployment
 - Challenge
 - Other use cases